Six Steps to Safe Hiking

 Step 2: Fill Your Pack

 - Water—Drink plenty of water.
 The amount of water you need for a longer hike can get heavy.
 You may want to get water from streams along the way.
-Do no assume that all water from streams is safe.
+Do no assume that water from streams is safe.
 Use a water filter or purifying tablets if you use stream water.

 - Food—Choose high-energy goodies that will not disintegrate on the trail: energy bars, granola, bagels, pita bread, candy bars, oranges, apples, and raisins.